 DAPTs are commonly used by doctors, business owners, lawyers, accountants, directors of publicly traded companies, or anyone whose occupational roles put them at risk of a lawsuit.
 A DAPT can also be used in place of a prenuptial agreement, as long as the trustee is established in the state of Ohio.

-As an Ohio corporate trustee, Preferred Legacy Trust Company works with your attorneys and you, the grantor, to establish a DAPT, determining what assets belong in the trust, while also developing precautions to aid in protecting assets from an aggressive litigant.
+As an Ohio corporate trustee, The Preferred Legacy National Trust Bank works with your attorneys and you, the grantor, to establish a DAPT, determining what assets belong in the trust, while also developing precautions to aid in protecting assets from an aggressive litigant.

 Special Needs Trusts